 The original RAF Elvington control tower still resides in the grounds of the air museum and has been fully restored to give visitors an insight into the environment and daily life of the Squadrons based here.
 Our Halifax Friday the 13th on display in the main hangar has her starboard side painted in French “Guyenne” Squadron markings with the distinctive “White Rabbit” logo.

-Each year, The Allied Air Forces Memorial & Yorkshire Air Museum are represented at the annual service commemorating this fateful mission, which takes place at the Cathedral of St Louis in Les Invalides, the National Military Hospital and Museum in the heart of Paris on 4th November.
+Each year, The Allied Air Forces Memorial & Yorkshire Air Museum are represented at the annual service of Les Groupes Lourds, commemorating this fateful mission, which takes place at the Cathedral of St Louis in Les Invalides, the National Military Hospital and Museum in the heart of Paris every November.
 Ian Reed, Museum Director, makes the journey to join members of Groupes Lourds, the French Guyenne & Tunisie veterans association, for the unique ceremony.

 Ian Reed commented: “The memory of this raid is one of the additional factors that makes the following annual Remembrance Sunday Service at the French Memorial, Elvington, so important and poignant and draws a significant contingent from France every year, gathering with the hundreds of villagers, Yorkshire Air Museum Members, diplomats and military personnel from various nations, who come to pay their respects to the fallen of all the allied air services across the world.”